allyb233/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
 This project was created on December 8, 2022.
+This project and README file were created on December 8, 2022.

 ### Project Title
 Udacity Programming for Data Science with Python Project 3